SVL-simulator/runner/docs/README.md

 - The `docker` directory contains a docker image saved as a tarball.
   - `scenic_runner-<release-tag>.tar` contains the scenic runner tool.
-- The `scenarios` directory contains three sample scenarios:
+- The `scenarios` directory contains four sample scenarios:
   - `borregas-intersection` is a pedestrian-crossing scenario on the Borregas map
   - `cut-in` is a vehicle cut-in scenario on a two lane road test map
   - `gomentum-pedestrian-yield` is a pedestrian-crossing scenario on the GoMentum map